The best Chinese Chicken Salad with rotisserie chicken, mandarin oranges, and crispy wontons ~ everybody loves it!!

-This is the truly BEST Chinese Chicken Salad.
 Who does your favorite?
 Wolfgang Puck?
 The Cheesecake Factory?
 Applebees?
 Chin Chin?
 P.F.Chang?
-No no no, this one beats them all, trust me .
+No no no, this one beats them all, trust me.
 It beats them because it’s fresher, prettier, tastier, and you get to load it with as many crunchy fried wontons as you want.
 This recipe is sheer perfection…I couldn’t stop eating until I polished off the whole darned thing.
 I don’t know if it’s the combination of ingredients, or the killer sesame dressing, but I find this salad to be absolutely irresistible.
 I’ll eat it for breakfast, lunch, and dinner, if nobody beats me to it first.

 From the crisp sprouts and peppers, to the crunchy nuts and wonton strips, all the way to the velvety mandarin oranges, this salad is a textural masterpiece.

-This salad requires some serious chewing ~ in a good way ;)
+This salad requires some serious chewing ~ in the best way 😉

 Of course, if I’m honest, I have to admit that one of the highlights of this salad is the homemade wonton strips that I make so easily myself.
 You can buy packages of wonton wrappers in most grocery stores, they’re in the refrigerated section wherever you find tofu.
 They’re translucent little square sheets of dough that I just slice into thin strips and fry up quickly in a little hot oil.
 They’re incredibly good.
 You’ll find yourself hunting them down with every bite, so be sure to make lots.

 I love this salad because it’s completely seasonless.
+Now that you know how to make the best Chinese chicken salad, you can it eat year round!
 It makes the best light meal in spring and summer, but you can still find all the ingredients in the colder months ~ it’s a salad superstar.

 - 1/4 small red cabbage, shredded